madkaikaratharva/ME5413_Final_Project_Group_17/README.md

 # Launch A-LOAM
 roslaunch aloam_roslaunch aloam_velodyne aloam_velodyne_VLP_16.launch
 ```
-**Note:** After launchin A-LOAM, add the following topics in rviz:
+**Note:** After launching A-LOAM, add the following topics in rviz:
           1. Map topic: /projected_map
           2. OccupyGrid topic: /octomap_full
           3. OccupyMap topic: /octomap_binary

-After finishing mapping, run the following command in the thrid terminal to save the map:
+After finishing mapping, run the following command in a new terminal to save the map:

 ```bash
 # Save the map as `my_map` in the `maps/` folder